 Structure of television programing.
 Problems such as ratings, advertisers and scheduling.
 Social effects and criticism of television programing.
-540. Broadcast Advertising (3) I, II Prerequisites: Two courses in broadcasting or journalism.
+540. Broadcast Advertising (3) I, II Prerequisites: Two courses in broadcasting, journalism or marketing.
 Theory, procedures, and the role of broadcast advertising, including marketing and media research, campaign planning, media strategy, time purchasing, and evaluation.
-541. Broadcast Commercial Practices (3) II Prerequisites: Telecommunications and Film 121, 280, 540, and permission of instructor.
-Planning and execution of broadcast advertising and promotion campaigns; creative strategy and production techniques; use of research; campaign evaluation.
+541. Broadcast Commercial Practices (3) II Prerequisite: Telecommunications and Film 540.

+Consideration of the structure and procedures in broadcast advertising organizations, policies, training, and evaluation of research tools.
 550. Advanced Lighting and Staging for Television and Film (4) I, II One lecture and more than nine hours of activity.

-Prerequisites: Telecommunications and Film 120, 122, 123.
+Prerequisites: Telecommunications and Film 120, 122, 123 and consent of instructor.
 Production elements of television and film, to include lighting and staging techniques, art and graphics, scene design and scene decoration.
 Practical experience in Universitysponsored productions.
 560. Film Production (3) I One lecture and more than six hours of activity.
 Practical experience in Universitysponsored productions.
-Prerequisites: Telecommunications and Film 260, 510, and 520.
+Prerequisites: Telecommunications and Film 260, and 510.
 Advanced practicum in film production.
 Cameras, lighting, design, sound techniques for super-8 and 16mm productions.
 (Formerly numbered Telecommunications and Film 560A.)
 561. Film Direction (3) II Two lectures and more than three hours of activity.
-Prerequisites: Telecommunications and Film 501, 550, and 560.
+Prerequisites: Telecommunications and Film 501, 520, 550, and 560.
 Studio and location work in the preparation of dramatic and nondramatic films.
 Practical experience in University-sponsored productions.
 (Formerly numbered Telecommunications and Film 560B.)
 562. Documentary and Propaganda Film (3) I, II Prerequisite: Telecommunications and Film 160.

-Viewing and analysis of the major conceptual forms and cinematic techniques of these genres from 1922 to the present. or our for majorated to allowed resulted - (Or 563.
-Film Classics (3) I, II Prerequisite: Upper division standing.
+Viewing and analysis of the major conceptual forms and cinematic techniques of these genres from 1922 to the present.

+563. Film Classics (3) I, II

+Prerequisite: Upper division standing.